 Colonial National Historic Park - Yorktown

 One of the least realized facts in American history is the time it took for the Continental Army of George Washington to win the War of Revolution.
-When the final battle of Yorktown had been won, it had been over six years since the Declaration of Independence had been shouted from the streets in Philadelphia to the new nation.
-Even after Cornwallis had surrendered at Yorktown on October 19, 1781, the days of forming the new government, of drafting the Constitution, and installing its first president, would take nine years more.
+When the final major land battle of Yorktown had been won, it had been over six years since the Declaration of Independence had been shouted from the streets in Philadelphia to the new nation.
+Even after Cornwallis had surrendered at Yorktown on October 19, 1781, the days of fighting amongst the variety of combatants now on the side of the American Revolution, forming the new government, of drafting the Constitution, and installing its first president, would take nine years more.
 It was hard work forming a nation, fifteen years of hard work, one based on equality, and democracy, and freedom.
-What the men of the Revolutionary Army with General George Washington completed at the Battle of Yorktown was an experiment of historic proportions, which continues today.
+What the men of the Revolutionary Army with General George Washington essentially began at the Battle of Yorktown was an experiment of historic proportions, which continues today.

 - Then and Now